Scalar functions

 toInteger()

-The function toInteger() converts a boolean, integer, floating point or a string value to an integer value.
+The function toInteger() converts a BOOLEAN, INTEGER, FLOAT or a STRING value to an INTEGER value.

 Syntax: